koalyptus/TableFilter/README.md

 * Attach to an existing HTML table
 * Integration with any server-side technology as this is a pure client-side solution
-* Exhaustive documentation and poweful API
+* Exhaustive documentation and powerful API

 ## Getting started
 * Clone the repo using Git: